NexusPHP/cs-config/README.md

 [1]: https://github.com/FriendsOfPHP/PHP-CS-Fixer

-*This is the drop-in replacement for [Liaison CS Config](https://github.com/paulbalandan/liaison-cs-config), but is not fully backwards compatible.
+*This is the drop-in replacement for [Liaison CS Config Factory](https://github.com/paulbalandan/liaison-cs-config), but is not fully backwards compatible.
 See [MIGRATION.md](MIGRATION.md) for details.*

 ## Installation